 Instead, you need to asses the damage, take care of yourself, and then go through the insurance elements in your crash.
 It’s possible that decisions you may before you even got the keys to this car can impact what happens next.

-If you get into any type of car accident and it wasn’t your fault, it’s a good idea to contact an experienced car accident attorney in Atlanta, Georgia.
+If you get into any type of wreck in a rental car and it wasn’t your fault, it’s a good idea to contact an experienced car accident attorney in Atlanta, Georgia.

 Did You Buy the Car Insurance?